jlbrosnahan/Predict-House-Prices/README.md

 * Business problem solved

 ## Summary
 House prices can be predicted with 90% accuracy using top Cubist tuned algorithm.
-The error rate of our top model is plus or minus $3.2 thousand.Business objective has been achieved.
+The error rate of our top model is plus or minus $3.2 thousand.
+Business objective has been achieved.

 ## Predictions of Top 10 Rows on New Dataset
 ![Visual 1](https://github.com/jlbrosnahan/Predict-House-Prices/blob/master/Preds_Top10_Rows.jpeg)